back to the MAIN INDEX

 And occasionally they had to face a storm:

 And then?
-After a whole day
+After a whole stormy day

 The air would grow as hot as an oven,